 and multi-dimensional reduced data

-The standardisation working group has arranged round-robin measurements of samples as calibrants and to compare results.
+The reproducibility and reliability working group has arranged round-robin measurements of samples as calibrants and to compare results.
 There is also ongoing discussion about handling different sources of error in SAS data (e.g. systematic vs statistical).

 The group on SAS information and education has been working with the IUCR SAS Commission to develop a web portal for small angle scattering.
 This is found at www.smallangle.org